Product related deaths

 Office for Product Safety and Standards

-Concerns summary A flue-less gas heater was unsafely operated in a too-small room due to a hidden warning label, leading to carbon monoxide build-up.
+Concerns summary (AI summary) A flue-less gas heater was unsafely operated in a too-small room due to a hidden warning label, leading to carbon monoxide build-up.
 The lack of an external warning label obscured safe usage requirements from users.

 David Hayes